kazumaki/billy-the-jumper/README.md

 [From Webpack documentation:](https://webpack.js.org/guides/production/) Technically, NODE_ENV is a system environment variable that Node.js exposes into running scripts.
 It is used by convention to determine dev-vs-prod behavior by server tools, build scripts, and client-side libraries.
 Contrary to expectations, process.env.NODE_ENV **is not set to "production"** within the build script webpack.config.js.
 Thus, conditionals like `process.env.NODE_ENV === 'production' ? '[name].[hash].bundle.js' : '[name].bundle.js'` within webpack configurations do not work as expected.

 ### Playing the game

-The goal of the game is simple, you have to jump between platforms and avoid Billy (Goat) to fall.
+The goal of the game is simple: you have to jump between the platforms and make sure that Billy (Goat) doesn't fall.

 #### Jump Commands
 * Spacebar
 * Up Arrow key